 Save for Stove and Oven

 These are oven safe too, so you can start a dish on the stovetop, then finish it in the oven.

 Just to be clear, after some regular use, these pans will not look “pretty.”
 The steel in both the interior and exterior of the pan will change colors several times – eventually resulting in a dark, black patina on the inside, which is the nonstick coating.
 And color changes from heat transfer darken the exterior as well.

-If cared for, they will take on the profile of a well-used and appreciated tool – with all the scars of the trade.
+If cared for, these will take on the profile of well-used and appreciated tools – with all the scars of the trade.
 But assuredly, they will not remain factory polished and pretty, which is an important consideration for many.

 DeBuyer Mineral B Element Iron Fry Pan